AyatKhraisat/Translator/README.md

 # Translator

-This Sample converts spoken Audio from a selected language, speach from another language, it uses the following AI services from Azure:
+This Sample converts input Audio from a selected language to speech in another language, it uses the following AI services from Azure:

 1.[Azure Speach](https://learn.microsoft.com/en-us/python/api/azure-cognitiveservices-speech/?view=azure-python)